heshamelmasry77/MarketSquare/README.md

 These examples are related to React JS and each folder is structured with the naming convention of "day-1-start" and "day-1-end", for instance.
 The "start" folder represents the beginning point for our collaboration, while the "end" folder depicts the final outcome of what we'll be coding together during the class.

 running
-Make sure you have node , npm installed on your machine
+Make sure you have node, npm installed on your machine

-cd in your terminal to the desired folder for example : cd day-1-end and then run npm install then npm run build to build the project and npm run  start to run the project.
+cd in your terminal to the desired folder for example cd day-1-end and then run npm install then npm run build to build the project and npm run start to run the project.